ArtShx/landing-page/README.md

     - [x]: Projects;
     - [x]: Education;
     - [x]: Skills;
+    - [x]: Optimize size of images;
+    - [ ]: Embbed the videos on html and not use gdrive link directly
 - [x]: Send mail on contact me form;
 - [ ]: Pick a host provider and deploy;
     - [x]: Buy domain;